aidan-palmer/plex-file-renamer/README.md

 # plex-file-renamer
 # About
 Python script for renaming media files according to Plex's naming conventions.
-This script is useful when Plex does not automatically detect local media files and is unable to get content data for the files.
+This script is useful when a Plex server does not automatically detect local media files and is unable to get content data for the files.
+Oftentimes renaming the file names and refreshing the library resolves this issue.
+This script is designed to make that process less tedious.
+Guidelines I used for the file naming format: https://support.plex.tv/articles/naming-and-organizing-your-tv-show-files/

 # Usage
 This is an interactive program that does not take command-line arguments.